Ted Cruz: 2012

 After Time magazine reported that Cruz might have violated ethics rules by failing to publicly disclose his financial relationship with Caribbean Equity Partners Investment Holdings during the 2012 campaign, he said his failure to disclose the connection was inadvertent.

 In January 2016, The New York Times reported that Cruz and his wife had taken out nearly $1 million in low-interest loans from Goldman Sachs (where she worked) and Citibank, and failed to report them on Federal Election Commission disclosure statements as required by law.
 Cruz disclosed the loans on his Senate financial disclosure forms in July 2012, but not on the FEC form.
 There is no indication that Cruz's wife had any role in providing any of the loans, or that the banks did anything wrong.
 The loans were largely repaid by later campaign fundraising.
 A spokesperson for Cruz said his failure to report the loans to the FEC was "inadvertent" and that he would file supplementary paperwork.
-But Cruz intentionally missed the deadline for repayment in order to challenge the law that only $250,000 in personal loans can be repaid with money raised after an election.
+But Cruz intentionally missed the deadline for repayment to challenge the law that only $250,000 in personal loans can be repaid with money raised after an election.
 In May 2022, the Supreme Court in FEC v.
 Ted Cruz for Senate sided with Cruz, allowing him to ask donors to help repay $555,000 he loaned to his campaigns: $545,000 he loaned to his 2012 campaign, plus $10,000 he loaned to his 2018 campaign that was over the existing limit of $250,000.